 - evaluation and performance reporting requirements.

-The SmartyGrants online grants system is used to manage the full lifecycle of each grants program and key associated documents, including application, assessment, administration and acquittal forms.
-Grant guidelines are stored on Council's website.
-Grant applicants also access the application form via the website.
+The SmartyGrants online grants system is used to manage the full lifecycle of each grant program and key associated documents, including application, assessment, administration and acquittal forms.
+Grant guidelines are available on Council’s corporate website.
+Grant applicants may access application forms via Council’s corporate website.

-Priorities for each grant program are contained in the grant guidelines to be published when the grant applications are made available to the community.
+Priorities for each grant program are contained in the grant guidelines published when the grant applications are made available to the community.

 Priorities will be based on an examination of:

 - evaluation of previous years grants program effectiveness